sosmo/vim-easyreplace/README.md

 You can prefix the `ctrl-n` command with a count to replace the next *n* matches at once.

 Press `cpr` (mnemonic: change previous replace) in normal mode to make easyreplace always replace the latest search result with your latest substitution.
+This is also the default if you haven't started a replace with the initiate key yet, which means you can just type `:s/foo/bar<cr>` and start replacing foos with bars by hitting `ctrl-n`.

-NOTE: If you are sure you'll never have multiple matches on one line (or you don't mind always replacing all of them at the same time), this built-in solution is probably better for you:
+NOTE: If you are sure you'll never have multiple matches on one line, this built-in solution is probably better for you:

     nnoremap <c-n> :&&<cr>j0gn<esc>`<

-The built-in solution doesn't move to the next match automatically if you search for something else after starting the substitution.
-If you consider this a problem you may still want to use this plugin despite the added complexity and the couple of quirks
+ The above replaces all the matches on the current line with the result of your latest substitution.
+The difference to EasyReplace is that the plugin can handle multiple matches on a line one by one, and is immune to new searches and substitutions if you want it to be.

 ### Installation

-Use your favorite plugin manager, or just paste the files in your vim folder
+Use your favorite plugin manager or just paste the files in your vim folder

 ### Configuration